PandaGix/pandagix-docker/README.md

-x237net/guixsd
+PandaGix-Docker
 ==============

-A minimal Docker image based on GNU Guix Software Distribution (GuixSD).
+A costomized Docker image based on GNU Guix Software Distribution (GuixSD).

 Licensing
 ---------

-This software project is provided under the licensing terms of the MIT License stated in the file ``LICENSE.rst``.
+This software project is provided under the licensing terms of the MIT License stated in the file ``LICENSE.md``.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF